The program might be ending, but this opens the door to something new.

 Many of our formerly incarcerated staff members here at Underground went back to prison after a few attempts at reentry.
 Our friendships deepened each time.
 We learned to trust.
 We tried again.
 Now Alex, Leroy, Corinna, Roger and hundreds of others are working, in college, raising their kids, on nonprofit boards or staff, and leaders in our community.

 There is no “failure.”
-There is only learning faithfulness.
-And recognizing where we are in this resurrection cycle together.
+There is only learning faithfulness, and recognizing where we are in this resurrection cycle together.
 The transformation is mutual.

 And invite them into the long walk together.